Dinner with Friends Abroad

 Ruth Reichl

-Ruth Reichl is the author of multiple books including My Kitchen Year: 136 Recipes That Saved My Life, a cookbook published in 2015 and soon to be published The Paris Novel, an adventure through food, art and fashion of Paris in the 1980s.
-Ruth was editor in chief of Gourmet magazine from 1999 to 2009.
+Ruth Reichl is the author of a dozen books; last year she published The Paris Novel, an adventure through food, art and fashion of Paris in the 1980s.
+Ruth received the James Beard Lifetime Achievement Award in 2024.
+She was editor in chief of Gourmet magazine from 1999 to 2009.
 Before that she was the restaurant critic of both The New York Times and the LA Times, where she was also food editor.
-She is the recipient of numerous James Beard Awards.

 Laurie Ochoa